 - Anti-caries remineralization (sodium fluoride, sodium monofluorophosphate, tin fluoride, amine fluoride, dibasic calcium phosphate fluoride).

-- Preventive of periodontal disease (chlorhexidine, triclosan, hexetidine, sanguinary, thymol, eucalyptol, quaternary ammonium derivatives).
+- Therapeutic or preventive of periodontal or gum disease (chlorhexidine, triclosan, hexetidine, sanguinarine, thymol, eucalyptol, quaternary ammonium derivatives).

 - Action against hypersensitivity (strontium chloride, aluminium lactate, potassium nitrate).

-- Anti-halitosis effect (chlorophyll, triclosan, chlorhexidine, sodium bicarbonate, chlorine dioxide)
+- Action against bad breath (chlorophyll, triclosan, chlorhexidine, sodium bicarbonate, chlorine dioxide).

-- Hygiene and child protection (sodium fluoride, xylitol, calcium glycerophosphate)
+- Hygiene and anticaries protection for children (sodium fluoride, xylitol, calcium glycerophosphate).

-Finally, the use of mouthwashes is not recommended for children under 5 years of age because of the risk of ingestion.
+- Avoid the use of mouthwashes in children under 5 years of age.